saranicole/TraitCraft/README.md

 Tired of writing down which traits you need across which alts so that you can craft them on your main and research them on your alts?
 This addon is for you!

-Currently shows the unresearched traits on the research tab.
+PC and Console:  Shows the unresearched traits on the research tab and crafting tab via icons specific to researching characters (which you specify).

+Console only:  Shows researched and unresearched actively researching characters on inventory/bank/guild bank/decon tooltips.

 <img width="318" height="756" alt="TraitCraft_screenshot" src="https://github.com/user-attachments/assets/5fe33590-cdb0-4c8e-9774-f14feb4768b1" />

 Screenshot courtesy of [MaliBuuGaming](https://www.esoui.com/forums/member.php?u=83968)

-### Roadmap

-* Autocraft option
-* Possibly show traits on banked items (similar to TraitBuddy)

 ### How to Use
 1. Log into your main crafter ( the one with the most traits researched already )